 Training, qualifications & experience

-I’m a registered member of the British Association of Counselling & Psychotherapy with 30 years experience, 10 years in London’s East End with the Community Counselling Project in Newham, 14 years in private practice in Rochford., Essex and now relocated in Fincham, Norfolk
+I’m a registered member of the British Association of Counselling & Psychotherapy with over 30 years experience, 10 of those years in London’s East End with the Community Counselling Project in Newham, the rest in private practice.

 My orientation and initial training is in person centred counselling.
 I have a diploma in "Crisis Counselling" with the Institute of Counselling and a post.grad.diploma "Legacy of Childhood Trauma" with Middlesex University, which qualifies me as an "inner child" therapist.
 My interest in spiritual issues has led me to acquire the diploma in "Relational Mindfulness"(2017) from the Karuna Institute.